python-jsonschema/jsonschema/docs/validate.rst

 Versioned Validators
 --------------------

 `jsonschema` ships with validator classes for various versions of the JSON Schema specification.
 For details on the methods and attributes that each validator class provides see the `Validator` protocol, which each included validator class implements.

+Each of the below cover a specific release of the JSON Schema specification.

 .. autoclass:: Draft202012Validator
     :noindex: